 Simulation Overview

-The Simulation view replays all visible toolpaths against a voxel representation of the stock.
-As the simulation plays, the tool removes material from the voxel grid, showing the machined result in real time.
+The Simulation view replays all visible toolpaths against a GPU-rendered heightfield representation of the stock.
+As the simulation plays, the tool carves into the heightfield texture and the surface shading updates in real time.

 Use the simulation to verify that pockets reach the correct depth, tabs are in the right positions, islands are preserved, and carving behavior matches expectations — before any material is cut on the machine.